wso2/kubernetes-ei/README.md

 Copy the required Docker images over to the Kubernetes Nodes (ex: use `docker save` to create a tarball of the required image, `scp` the tarball to each node, and use `docker load` to reload the images from the copied tarballs on the nodes).
 Alternatively, if a private Docker registry is used, transfer the images there.

 ##### 4. Deploy Kubernetes Artifacts
-To deploy artifacts, run `deploy-kubernetes.sh` shell script on terminal.
+Change directory to `KUBERNETES_HOME`/pattern-1 and run `deploy-kubernetes.sh` shell script on the terminal to deploy artifacts.
 ```
 sh deploy-kubernetes.sh
 ```

 ##### 5. Access Management Console
-To access the console, try https://<node-ip>:<node-port>/carbon in your favorite browser.
+To access the console, try https://[<node-ip>]:<node-port>/carbon in your favorite browser.

 ##### 6. Un-deploy Kubernetes Artifacts
-To un-deploy artifacts, run `undeploy-kubernetes.sh` shell script on the terminal.
+Run `undeploy-kubernetes.sh` shell script on the terminal to un-deploy artifacts.
 ```
 sh deploy-kubernetes.sh
 ```